harisbikovic/snake-game/README.md

-# Snake Game
+# Snake

-This is a simple implementation of the classic Snake game using Python's Turtle module.
+This is an implementation of the classic Snake game using Python's Turtle module.

 ![snake](https://user-images.githubusercontent.com/108518278/231439077-407c9838-bf7c-4b20-a825-629a18977fb8.gif)